Plastic & Reconstructive Surgery Residency Programs

 Diplomate, American Board of Plastic Surgery

-Director, Plastic and Reconstructive Surgical Residency Program
+Director, Plastic and Reconstructive Surgical Residency Programs

 NUHEALTH (Nassau University Medical Center)

-NORTH SHORE UNIVERSITY HOSPITAL
+NORTH SHORE UNIVERSITY / LONG ISLAND JEWISH HOSPITAL

-One resident from the NuHealth program spends two months on this rotation in both junior and senior years.
-North Shore University Hospital is a 650-bed private teaching institution with a large volume of reconstructive and congenital pediatric Plastic Surgery.
-A clinic in Plastic Surgery is held twice monthly, in which the residents see patients from the surrounding community with attending supervision.
+North Shore University Hospital and Long Island Jewish Hospital, pillars of the Northwell Health System, are nonprofit tertiary teaching institutions with a large volume of reconstructive and congenital pediatric Plastic Surgery.
+A clinic in Plastic Surgery, staffed by faculty allows the residents to see patients from the surrounding community with attending supervision.

 Head and neck ablative surgery has its greatest volume in this institution.
 The reconstructive work, including flap rotation and free tissue transfer, adds to the resident’s experience.
 The craniofacial surgery, performed with the plastic surgeons and the pediatric neurosurgeons, takes place here, and priority time is allotted to the resident to participate.
 A large volume of reconstructive microsurgery and breast reconstruction is performed during this rotation.

-THE LONG ISLAND PLASTIC SURGICAL GROUP ROTATION
+LONG ISLAND PLASTIC SURGICAL GROUP

-THE HAND SURGICAL ROTATION
+THE HAND and BREAST SURGICAL ROTATIONS

-Residency Program Coordinator
+INDEPENDENT Residency Program Coordinator

 Telephone: (516) 535-6744